Prospect Cottage

+As Jarman's home

 Jarman bought the house following the death of his father, at a time when he was looking to leave London.
 Actress and friend Tilda Swinton recalls Jarman buying "gallons of pitch black paint" to redecorate.
-The cottage facade of tarred boards and bright yellow paintwork were maintained from the previous owners.
+The cottage facade of tarred boards and bright yellow paintwork were maintained by the previous owners.
 The timber walls of the cottage are weatherproofed with tar, and one wall is decorated with lines from the John Donne poem "The Sun Rising".
 Jarman's 1990 film The Garden was filmed at the house.

 Jarman cultivated a garden in the shingle surrounding the cottage, a mixture of sculptures assembled from driftwood and other flotsam from the beaches of Dungeness, and hardy plants which could survive the coastal weather, supported by manure from a local farm dug into small holes in the shingle.
 Writing of his early months at Prospect Cottage, he said that initially "people thought I was building a garden for magical purposes - a white witch out to get the nuclear power station".
 Jarman described his garden as "a therapy and a pharmacopoeia", and would go on to write a book about it, Derek Jarman's Garden, illustrated with photographs by Howard Sooley and published posthumously in June 1995.
 A set of prints of the photographs was acquired by the Garden Museum for its collection in 2012.

+Prospect Cottage, its garden and the surrounding nature of Dungeness are heavily featured in entries from his journals from 1989 to 1994 that were later published in the collections Modern Nature and Smiling in Slow Motion.

+Legacy

 The gardeners Beth Chatto and Christopher Lloyd stumbled across Prospect Cottage and its garden in the summer of 1990; the garden became the inspiration for the Gravel Garden at Beth Chatto Gardens at Elmstead Market in Essex.

 After Jarman's death in 1994, the cottage was bequeathed to his partner Keith Collins.
-The house was put up for sale in 2018 after Collins' death, its interior still containing artwork by Jarman's friends and admirers, including Maggi Hambling, John Maybury, Gus Van Sant and Richard Hamilton.
+The house was put up for sale in 2018 after Collins' death, its interior still contains artwork by Jarman's friends and admirers, including Maggi Hambling, John Maybury, Gus Van Sant and Richard Hamilton.

+The cottage and its garden were the subject of an exhibition at the Garden Museum in London in 2020.
+In April 2022 the cottage featured in the episode of the BBC Two series Secrets of the Museum.